oripress/oripress.github.io/_pages/about.md

 Hi, I'm Ori!
 I'm a graduate student at the University of Tübingen and the International Max Planck Research School for Intelligent Systems (IMPRS-IS), working in [Matthias Bethge's lab](https://bethgelab.org).

-I'm interested in unsupervised, elegant models that can represent the world in a meaningful way.
-In addition, I try to take existing models and make them work using less parameters, data, and supervision.
+I'm interested in closing the gap between how machine learning models perform in controlled benchmarks versus their performance in real-world scenarios.

 Previously, I graduated from Tel Aviv University with an BSc in Mathematics and an MSc in Computer Science, advised by [Lior Wolf](https://www.cs.tau.ac.il/~wolf/).

+I'm part of the [Freie Wissenschaftliche Vereinigung](https://de.wikipedia.org/wiki/Freie_Wissenschaftliche_Vereinigung).
 My brother [Ofir Press](https://ofir.io/) is an NLP researcher.

 ### Papers